mehalick/Blog/src/_posts/2013-09-07-localizing-entity-framework-poco-properties-with-json-part-1.md

 }
 ```

-We’ll then let code first migrations create our local db with some Powershell in Package Manager Console:
+We'll then let code first migrations create our local db with some Powershell in Package Manager Console:

 ```shell
 > Enable-Migrations